slnader/slnader.github.io/pubs.md

 - Polarization and state legislative elections (with A. Myers and A. B. Hall).

-## Active Projects

-- Uncertainty measures of gender and ethnic bias estimates in word embeddings (with A. Vallebueno, A. Gonzalez and F. Surani).

 ## Publications

 - Handan-Nader, C. (2023).
 Do fake online comments pose a threat to regulatory policymaking?
 Evidence from